chartjs/Chart.js/docs/developers/api.md

 chart.update(); // chart now renders with item hidden
 ```

+## toggleDataVisibility(index)

+Like [setDataVisibility](#setDataVisibility), but toggles the visibility of an item in all datasets.

+## getDataVisibility(index)

+Returns the stored visibility state of an data index for all datasets.
+Set by [toggleDataVisibility](#toggleDataVisibility).
+A dataset needs to explicitly support this feature for it to have an effect.
+From internal chart types, doughnut / pie and polar area use this.

 ## hide(datasetIndex)

 Sets the visibility for the given dataset to false.
 Updates the chart and animates the dataset with `'hide'` mode.
 This animation can be configured under the `hide` key in animation options.
 Please see [animations](../configuration/animations.md) docs for more details.